jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 *   Model |Rg| and |Dmax| close to values from P(r) function for all models
 *   M.W. estimated from model volume close to expected M.W.

-More about each of these criteria can be found below.
+More about these criteria can be found below.

 Ambiguity
 *************